MarsicoFL/mispitools/README.md

 ```

-## Computing preliminary investigation data based LRs
+## Computing LRs for preliminary investigation data
 NOTE: The methodology implemented in this section is explained in: http://dx.doi.org/10.2139/ssrn.4331033.

-Now you are able to compute conditional probability phenotype tables considering Age, Sex and Hair color variables.
-Firstly you
-can analyze the different parameters from the documentation.
+Now you are able to compute conditional probability phenotype tables considering the variables Age, Sex, and Hair color.
+Firstly, you can analyze the different parameters from the documentation.

 ``` r
 ?CPT_POP
 ```

- For simplification, the population reference age
-distribution is treated as uniform (the function
-could be easily adapted to incorpore a dataset with the specified
-frequencies, this will be implemented soon).
+For simplification, the population reference age distribution is assumed to be uniform.
+However, the function can be easily adapted to incorporate a dataset with the specified frequencies.
+This feature will be implemented in the near future.

 ``` r
 CPT_POP(